tamunoWoks/Tech_Jobs_Layoff_Trends--SQL_CaseStudy/Data_cleaning.md

 - Delete temporary columns created during data cleaning:
 Since we had to create an extra column (row_num) while cleaning our data, it is only reasonable to delete it once we are done.

+Our data is now clean and ready for exploration.